SMByC/AcATaMa/docs/README.md

 4. `Accuracy Matrices`:

     * `User´s accuracy matrix of estimated area proportion`: User´s accuracy is the proportion of the area mapped as a particular category that is actually that category "on the ground" where the reference classification is the best assessment of ground condition.
 User's accuracy is the complement of the probability of commission error (Olofsson et al. 2013).
 The user´s accuracy is calculated by the equation (2) in Olofsson et al. (2014).
-In the report, the user´s accuracy for each class or category correspond to the diagonal of the matrix, that means, the fields in which the class of the thematic raster map and the classified category (reference) are equals.
+In the report, the user´s accuracy for each class or category correspond to the diagonal of the matrix, that means, the fields in which the class of the thematic map and the classified category (reference) are equals.

         <img src="img/4f.png" width="60%">

     * `Producer´s accuracy matrix of estimated area proportion`: Producer's accuracy is the proportion of the area that is a particular category on the ground that is also mapped as that category.
 Producer's accuracy is the complement of the probability of omission error (Olofsson et al. 2013).
 The producer's accuracy is calculated by the equation (3) in Olofsson et al. (2014).
-In the report, the accuracy for each class or category correspond to the diagonal of the matrix, the fields in which the class of the thematic raster map and the classified category (reference) are equals.
+In the report, the accuracy for each class or category correspond to the diagonal of the matrix, the fields in which the class of the thematic map and the classified category (reference) are equals.

         <img src="img/4g.png" width="60%">